 As an EU member state, Romania’s climate objectives align with EU strategies, including the 2030 Agenda and the European Green Deal.
 However, legacy environmental issues limit Romania’s ability to deliver on biodiversity and clean air goals.
 Environmental challenges include poor air quality, inadequate waste management practices, and insufficient protective measures for natural areas.
 Illegal logging remains a concern despite progress towards improved traceability of extracted wood.

 The investment climate in Romania remains a mixed picture, and potential investors should undertake due diligence when considering any investment.
-The European Commission’s 2020 European Semester Country Report for Romania pointed to persistent legislative instability, unpredictable decision-making, low institutional quality, and corruption as factors eroding investor confidence.
-Frequent reorganizations of public institutions also contributed to a significant degree of instability.
+The European Commission’s 2022 European Semester Country Report for Romania noted that excessive red tape, inefficient public administration, and an unpredictable legislative framework were detrimental to the business environment and limited investment opportunities.

-The government’s sale of minority stakes in state-owned enterprises (SOEs) in key sectors, such as energy generation and exploitation, has stalled since 2014.
-In 2020, the Romanian government enacted a two-year ban on the sale of state equities of SOEs.
-Successive governments have weakened enforcement of the state-owned enterprise (SOE) corporate governance code by resorting to appointments of short-term interim managers to bypass the leadership requirements outlined in the corporate governance code.
-Instability in the management of SOEs hinders the ability to plan and invest.
+Government sales of minority stakes in state-owned enterprises (SOEs) in key sectors, such as energy generation and exploitation, have stalled since 2014.
+Successive governments have weakened enforcement of the SOE corporate governance code by resorting to appointments of short-term interim managers to bypass the leadership requirements outlined in the corporate governance code.
+Management instability has hindered the abilities of SOEs to plan and invest.